-1. To receive the Audited Financial Statements for the financial year ended 31 December 2023 together with Reports of the Directors' and the Auditors' thereon.
-Please refer to Explanatory Note 1 2.
-To re-elect Dato' Sri Lee See Yang as Director in accordance with Clause 105 of the Constitution of the Company.
-Ordinary Resolution 1 3.
-To re-elect Andrew Ho Tho Kong as Director in accordance with Clause 105 of the Constitution of the Company.
-Ordinary Resolution 2 4.
-To approve the payment of Directors' fees and benefits payable to the Non- Executive Directors of the Company and its subsidiaries up to an aggregate amount of RM350,000.00 per annum until the next Annual General Meeting of the Company.
-Ordinary Resolution 3 5.
+- 1. To receive the Audited Financial Statements for the financial year ended 31 Please refer to December 2024 together with Reports of the Directors' and the Auditors' Explanatory thereon. - 2.
+To re-elect Toh Hong Chye as Director in accordance with Clause 105(1) of the Constitution of the Company. - 3.
+To re-elect Low Yen Hoon as Director in accordance with Clause 105(1) of the Constitution of the Company. - To approve the payment of Directors' fees and benefits payable to the Non-4.
+Executive Directors of the Company and its subsidiaries up to an aggregate amount of RM350,000.00 per annum until the next Annual General Meeting of the Company. - 5.
 To re-appoint Messrs TGS TW PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.

+Special Business:

-Ordinary Resolution 4 Spe cial Business: To c consider and, if thought fit, to pass the following resolution: 6.
-AUTHORITY UNDER SECTIONS 75 AND 76 OF THE COMPANIES ACT 2016 FOR THE DIRECTORS TO ALLOT SHARES OR GRANT RIGHTS Ordinary Resolution 5 "THAT pursuant to Sections 75 and 76 of the Companies Act 2016, the Directors be and are hereby empowered to allot and issue shares in the Company, at any time, at such price, upon such terms and conditions, for such purpose and to such person or persons whomsoever as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued does not exceed ten per centum (10%) of the total issued shares/total number of voting shares of the Company (excluding treasury shares) at the time of issue.
-THAT pursuant to Section 85 of the Companies Act 2016, approval be and is hereby given to waive the statutory pre-emptive rights of the shareholders hereby given to waive the statutory pre-emptive rights of the shareholders of the Company to be offered new shares of the Company ranking equally to the existing issued Company's shares arising from any issuance of new Company's shares pursuant to Sections 75 and 76 of the Companies Act 2016.
+To consider and, if thought fit, to pass the following resolution:

+AUTHORITY UNDER SECTIONS 75 AND 76 OF THE COMPANIES ACT 2016 FOR THE 6.
+DIRECTORS TO ALLOT SHARES OR GRANT RIGHTS

+"THAT pursuant to Sections 75 and 76 of the Companies Act 2016, the Directors be and are hereby empowered to allot and issue shares in the Company, at any time, at such price, upon such terms and conditions, for such purpose and to such person or persons whomsoever as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued does not exceed ten per centum (10%) of the total issued shares/total number of voting shares of the Company (excluding treasury shares) at the time of issue.

+THAT pursuant to Section 85 of the Companies Act 2016, approval be and is hereby given to waive the statutory pre-emptive rights of the shareholders of the Company to be offered new shares of the Company ranking equally to the existing issued Company's shares arising from any issuance of new Company's shares pursuant to Sections 75 and 76 of the Companies Act 2016.